scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

     endpoints/my-release-scalardl-ledger-headless   10.2.0.45:50051,10.2.0.51:50051,10.2.0.62:50051 + 6 more...
 2m29s
     ```

-* Make sure the schema is properly created in the underlying database service.

 ### Confirm AKS cluster monitoring

 * Follow the document to confirm the [Cluster insights](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview#how-do-i-access-this-feature).